-In this article, I’ll explore interrupt latency of a Cortex-A9 under various scenarios — and yes, it’s still on the Zynq-7000, since I still have that board on my desk from the last two articles.
+In this article, I’ll explore the interrupt latency, also known as interrupt response time, of an ARM Cortex-A9 under various scenarios — and yes, it’s still on the Xilinx Zynq-7000, since I still have that board on my desk from the last two articles.
 An upcoming follow-up article will describe methods of improving worst case latency.

 Embedded Systems and Application Processors

 With the ever-increasing requirements of modern embedded applications, it’s not surprising that more and more device designs are making the jump from smaller embedded chips to more powerful application class processors.
 And this isn’t very surprising — even their names could have helped anyone foretell this trend.
 MCUs, or microcontrollers, are designed to perform control tasks, while microprocessors, on the other hand, are more suited for processing data.
 Modern applications are all about data.

 Often the first question that arises, when starting or migrating a design to an application processor, is about interrupt latency.
 Interrupt response time is often stated as a simple number, which at the end of the day doesn’t mean much.
 If I wanted to give a sales pitch, I could say that I can get you to the first instruction of your ISR in less than a 100 cycles, which on your typical MPU would be less than 200 ns.
 That’s right, nanoseconds.
 But that doesn’t mean much, because if an application is latency-sensitive, that’s just about the worst case scenario.
 Worst-case interrupt response time is application-dependent, with a mix of variables affecting the results, including memory type, CPU configuration, and application behaviour.